globus/action-provider-tools/examples/apt_blueprint/README.rst

 - Validate that incoming requests to your ActionProvider adhere to your ActionProvider's defined input-schema
 - Automatically create routes implementing the Action Provider Interface
-- Enforce that only expected users can acccess your ActionProvider's *introspection* and *run* endpoints.
+- Enforce that only expected users can access your ActionProvider's *introspection* and *run* endpoints.
 - Return valid views to callers.